eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-01_please-be-careful-not-to-use-the-new-steemit-logo-i-was-gonna-until-right-before-i-hit-the-post-button-steemit-logo.md

 ---
-title: "Please be careful not to use the new Steemit logo.
-I was gonna until right before I hit the post button 注意！請小心不要誤用新的Steemit Logo..."
+title: 'Please be careful not to use the new Steemit logo.
+I was gonna until right before I hit the post button 注意！請小心不要誤用新的Steemit Logo...'
 permlink: please-be-careful-not-to-use-the-new-steemit-logo-i-was-gonna-until-right-before-i-hit-the-post-button-steemit-logo
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-11-01 04:12:27
 categories:
 - steemit